 COLs Stephanie Marshall & Charles Miller Endowed Director of Community Partnerships & Specialist

-Dr. Davis’s focus is on developing collaborative relationships between universities, healthcare systems, and government agencies to implement strategic responses to community and nursing workforce needs while engaging the community to inform SONDH academic programs and initiatives.
+Dr. Davis’s focus is on developing collaborative relationships between universities, healthcare systems, and government agencies to implement strategic responses to community and nursing workforce needs while engaging the community to inform NAWSON academic programs and initiatives.
 Her research interests include translational science focused on implementing innovative approaches to embed evidence-based practices in healthcare settings.